IdentityServer/Documentation/docsv2/overview/jsGettingStarted.md

 layout: docs-default
 ---

 This tutorial walks you through the necessary steps to integrate IdentityServer in a JS application.
-Since all the steps will be done on the client side, we'll use a JS library, [oidc-token-manager](https://github.com/IdentityModel/oidc-token-manager), to help with tasks like getting and validating tokens.
+Since all the steps will be done on the client side, we'll use a JS library, [oidc-client-js](https://github.com/IdentityModel/oidc-client-js), to help with tasks like obtaining and validating tokens.

 **TODO: link to final code when in the Samples repo.**